 - a) Mayor (Executive Authority); - b) Chief Administrative Officer (Designated Operations Officer); - c) Director, Legislative Services/City Clerk (Designated Control Officer); - d) Fire Chief (CEMC); - e) Deputy Fire Chiefs (x3); - f) Director, Recreation Services; - g) Commissioner, Community and Operations Services; - h) Commissioner, Corporate and Finance Services; - i) Commissioner, Economic and Development Services; - j) Commissioner, Safety and Facilities Services; - k) Director, Operations Services; and - Manager, Corporate Communications (Emergency Information Officer). - 5.2.5 M.E.O.C.
-Setup Team I.T.
-Services are responsible for the coordination of the setup team and are contacted immediately prior to the M.C.G. by the activation team in the event of an emergency. - 5.2.6 M.C.G.
-Responsibilities Each member of the M.C.G. is responsible for providing their individual administrative support.
+Setup Team The M.E.O.C. is not a permanently designated room and therefore, requires a complete setup prior to occupation.
+I.T.
+Services is responsible for the coordination of the setup team.
+A number of staff have been designated to the setup team and are contacted immediately prior to the M.C.G. by the activation team in the event of an emergency. - 5.2.6 M.C.G.
+Responsibilities Each member of the M.C.G. is responsible for providing their individual administrative support person(s).
 The City Clerk is responsible for providing overall support personnel to provide services as laid out in Appendix L (vi) (restricted). - 5.2.7 In the event of a nuclear emergency, both the Provincial Emergency Operations Centre (P.E.O.C.) and the Regional Emergency Operations Centre (R.E.O.C.) will be activated and staffed.
-The Oshawa M.E.O.C. will take direction from and support the Province in this situation.

-5.2.8 Roles and Responsibilities:

-i) The roles and responsibilities of the various members of the M.C.G. can be found in Appendix L (restricted).
+The Oshawa M.E.O.C. will take direction from and support the Province in this situation. - 5.2.8 Roles and Responsibilities: - i) The roles and responsibilities of the various members of the M.C.G. can be found in Appendix L (restricted).
 M.C.G. members as well as external organizations have important roles to play and could be called upon to assist with response operations at any time.